 Simons Variation in Individuals Project (Simons VIP): This multisite study aims to characterize the medical, behavioral, and learning features of individuals with small genetic variations (deletions and duplications at 16p11.2 and 1q21.1) that increase the risk of autism spectrum and other neurodevelopmental disorders.
 This collaborative effort between experts in child neurology, psychology, and neuroimaging will improve our understanding of the relationship between specific genetic changes and the brain's development in neurodevelopmental disorders.
 The study is funded by the Simons Foundation and led by principal investigator Dr. Wendy Chung (Columbia University).

 Divisional faculty members are engaged in a variety of laboratory-based research studies.
-These investigations focus on cellular pharmacology of striatal circuits which underlie movement disorders and addiction; neurogenetics of autism, epilepsy and brain malformations; and the neurodevelopmental function of "antiquitin".
+These investigations include the neurogenetics of autism, epilepsy and brain malformations; and the neurodevelopmental function of "antiquitin".